 Butter seldom has added ingredients other than salt.
 Margarine may include buttermilk, cream, or olive oil for flavor.
 Some blends also add cholesterol-lowering plant sterols.

 Margarine is found in tubs, sticks, and liquid form.
 Most tub margarines contain 61 to 79 percent vegetable oil.
 They may also contain some partially-hydrogenated oil, although many are labeled trans-fat free.
 Since it's solid, most stick margarine contains unhealthy trans-fat.

 Like butter, margarine freezes well.
 It may be frozen for up to six months.

 Calories and Fat

-According to the USDA Nutrient Database, margarine and butter are comparable in fat and calories.
-A tablespoon of butter contains 100 calories and 11 grams of fat.
-A tablespoon of stick margarine made from corn and soybean oils has the same.
-Margarine spread (tub margarine) has 85 calories and 10 grams of fat.
-Whipped butter has 66 calories and eight grams of fat.
+According to the Best Health Magazine, margarine and butter are comparable in fat and calories.
+A tablespoon of butter contains 106 calories and 12 grams of fat.
+A tablespoon of stick margarine has 101 calories and 11 grams of fat.

 Butter, Margarine, and Your Health

 The effects of margarine and butter on your health have been on a roller coaster ride.
 One day they're good for you, the next day they're not.
 For many years, butter was taboo because of its high saturated fat content.
 According to the American Heart Association (AHA), saturated fat raises cholesterol and increases your risk of heart attack and stroke.
 One tablespoon of butter has seven grams of saturated fat.
 But the saturated fat debate is just getting started.
 Research is leading scientists to question whether saturated fat is as bad for you as once thought.
 A 2009 meta analysis published in the American Journal of Clinical Nutrition showed there is no significant evidence that dietary saturated fat increases the risk of cardiovascular disease, coronary disease, and stroke.